-This document contains proprietary and confidential information of Kite Pharma Inc., a wholly owned subsidiary of Gilead Sciences, Inc. The information must not be disclosed to any third party without the prior written consent of Kite Pharma, Inc. Questions regarding how this document should be used or the conduct of the clinical trial should be directed to the key sponsor contacts.
+This document contains confidential information of Kite Pharma, Inc., a wholly owned subsidiary of Gilead Sciences Inc. This document must not be disclosed to anyone other than the study site research staff, collaborators, and members of the Institutional Review Board/Independent Ethics Committee, a scientific review board, or an equivalent.
+The information in this document cannot be used for any purpose other than the conduct of the clinical investigation without the prior written consent of Kite Pharma, Inc.